 Coschedule share some interesting marketing statistics insights about organizing your marketing activities:

-- Marketers who document their strategies are 538% most likely to succeed
+- Marketers who document their strategies are 313% more likely to succeed.

-- The people who document their process are 466% most likely to succeed
+- The people who document their process are 252% more likely to succeed.

-- The people who set goals are 429% most likely to succeed (81% of who do goal settings, achieve them)
+- The people who set goals are 376% more likely to succeed (70% of those who do goal settings almost always achieve them).

 As you can see, documentation is critical to your success.
-And a marketing calendar is a perfect way to organize tasks and take actions for your goals!
+And a marketing calendar is a perfect way to organize tasks and take action for your goals!